Informing with Open Data: Lyme Disease and Ticks

 - Gently and slowly pull the tick straight out - do not jerk, twist or squeeze it.

-- Wash the site with soap and water and disinfect with rubbing alcohol or hydrogen peroxide to avoid other infections.
+- Wash the site with soap and water or alcohol-based sanitizer.

 Always contact your healthcare provider if you have found a tick and show the symptoms noted above.